Integrating Red with AI Guardrails

 If Red found vulnerabilities in the Security category (instruction override, prompt extraction, etc.):

-- Enable Prompt Defense in your Guard policy
+- Enable Prompt Defense in your AI Guardrails policy

 - Set threshold based on finding severity: